Generalized cohomology theories for algebraic stacks: Linearly scalloped stacks

 Throughout \ssecref{ssec:purity} we replace the assumption that ``$f : \sX \to \sY$ is compactifiable or $\sX$ and $\sY$ have affine diagonal'' with the assumption that $f$ is Nisnevich-locally compactifiable in the above sense.
 Compare \remref{rem:)&gh1}.

 \ssec{The Euler and Gysin transformations}

 In \secref{sec:gys} we replace the \emph{representably smoothable} assumptions (\defnref{defn:smoothable}) by \emph{quasi-projectively smoothable}, meaning that $f$ factors through a closed immersion and a \emph{quasi-projective} smooth morphism.
-Note that if $\sY$ has the resolution property, then by \lemref{lem:07gf1} any quasi-projective morphism $f : \sX \to \sY$ is quasi-projectively smoothable.
+Note that if $\sY$ has the resolution property, then any quasi-projective morphism $f : \sX \to \sY$ is quasi-projectively smoothable.

 Since quasi-projectively smoothable morphisms are compactifiable, we can then drop the affine diagonal assumptions on $\sX$ and $\sY$ (thanks to the modifications to \ssecref{ssec:purity} described just above).